 What I mean by this is, if you have for example set Klout up to measure your social score you will be giving Klout permission to access your LinkedIn profile – and that is absolutely fine, you want that, you want your activity on LinkedIn to be measured.
 But sometimes, you will have clicked other links, sometimes unknowingly or unwittingly and these will be accessing your accounts to.

-So if you think your LinkedIn Account has been hacked, or even if you are just wanting to check and keep your account nice and tidy – this is how you do it.
+So has your LinkedIn Account has been hacked?
+Do you just want to check it?
+Keep your account nice and tidy.
+Here’s how you do it.

 From your personal profile click on settings.